NickyEXE/breaking-buds/README.md

 Rake allows you to define ruby tasks to initiate from the command line.
 To use it, first make sure you have Rake installed with `gem install rake`.

-After this, create a file called `Rakefile` (no .rb necessaary) in your root directory.
+After this, create a file called `Rakefile` (no .rb necessary) in your root directory.
 After this, rake tasks can be defined like this:

 ```ruby
 task :say_hi do